ncatlab/nlab-content/pages/1/5/3/2/2351/content.md

 Note: All compositions will be written in the traditional order, in which application proceeds from right to left.

-We work with familiar notions of the theory of bicategories (which for reasons of consonance we also call 2-categories) but in some cases under new names.
+We work with familiar notions of the theory of bicategories (which, for reasons of consonance with 2-terminology, we also call 2-categories) but in some cases under new names.
 We calculate with pasting diagrams in 2-categories as if they were strict 2-categories.

 Our notion of morphism between 2-categories has gone under various names: "homomorphism" in the sense of B&#233;nabou, also known as "pseudofunctor" or weak 2-functor, where the structural constraints are isomorphisms.
 Here they are simply called **2-functors**.